-The colour code for touch ups or resprays for all white Fiat/Peugeot cabs and Swift coach built habitational body components is Fiat White 249 / Peugeot PØWP.
-For metallic blue Fiat 453 / Peugeot MØ4F.
-For Fiat/Peugeot cabs other than white, contact your Fiat/Peuget dealer or obtain a colour match.
+The colour code for touch ups or resprays for all white Fiat cabs and Swift coach built habitational body components is Fiat White 249.
+For Fiat cabs other than white, contact your Fiat dealer or obtain a colour match.

 Please be aware that colours can fade over time, and therefore, if the vehicle is more than a few years old, it is suggested a colour match be obtained.